aiven/aiven-docs/docs/products/flink/concepts/flink-applications.md

 ---
 title: Aiven for Apache Flink® applications
+sidebar_label: Applications
 ---

 An Aiven for Apache Flink® Application is an abstraction layer that simplifies building data processing pipelines in Apache Flink.
 It supports two types of applications:

 -   **SQL applications:** Built on top of Apache Flink SQL, these applications include elements like source and sink table